janetkuo/csmr-examples/README.md

   git:
     # If you fork this repo, change the url to point to your fork
     repo: https://github.com/janetkuo/csmr-examples.git
+    # If you move the configs to a different branch, update the branch here
     branch: main
     dir: "multirepo/root"
     # We recommend securing your source repository.